University of California - Agriculture & Natural Resources

-TO APPLY: For full position vacancy announcement and UC application, please visit our website at http://ucanr.edu/Jobs/Jobs_990/.
-For full consideration, application packets should be submitted in their entirety no later than June 23rd 2017 to: firstname.lastname@example.org.
-Please refer to position AP#17-07.
-For questions regarding this position, please contact LeChé McGill at email@example.com
+TO APPLY: Please visit the UC Recruit website at https://recruit.ucanr.edu/.
+For full consideration, application packets should be submitted in their entirety no later than May 31, 2018.
+Please refer to position AP#18.06.
+For questions regarding this position, please contact LeChé McGill at firstname.lastname@example.org

 Additional Salary Information: Beginning salary will be in the Cooperative Extension Assistant Advisor Rank and commensurate with applicable experience and professional qualifications.
-For information regarding Cooperative Extension advisor salary scales, please refer to the University of California, ANR website: http://ucanr.edu/sites/anrstaff/files/250093.pdf.
+For information regarding Cooperative Extension Advisor salary scales, please refer to the University of California website: http://ucanr.edu/sites/anrstaff/files/271532.pdf.
+If the successful candidate is currently a UCCE advisor with indefinite status, the candidate will be offered the position commensurate with applicable experience and professional qualifications with eligibility to retain such indefinite status.

-About Unvirsity of Californi Agriculture & Natural Resources
+About University of California - Agriculture & Natural Resources

 Stay informed by signing up for updates and notifications.